Lake View, Chicago: Sheridan Station Corridor

+Oakdale Avenue District

+Oakdale Avenue District is a one-block-long district and historic landmark area.
+The district contains both single-family houses and small apartment buildings constructed between 1890 and 1927.
+Its architecture includes examples of the Queen Anne, Richardsonian Romanesque and Classical Revival styles, with buildings featuring decorative work in wood, stone, brick and metal.

 Government and politics

 Elected officials

 Lakeview belongs to four Chicago City Council wards, electing four aldermen as representatives of these wards.
-Business owner Thomas Tunney represents the 44th Ward.
-Social worker James Cappleman represents the 46th Ward and Scott Waguespack represents the 32nd Ward.
+Bennett Lawson represents the 44th Ward.
+Angela Clay represents the 46th ward, and Scott Waguespack represents the 32nd Ward.
 A small portion of the Lakeview community (which includes Lakeview H.S., the Graceland West neighborhood and a small part of the Southport Neighbors Association) is represented by Matt Martin of the 47th Ward.
-Tunney is the first openly gay alderman to serve in the Chicago City Council.

 Lakeview residents are represented in the Illinois Senate by Sara Feigenholtz of the state's 6th District.
 The residents also elect members of the Illinois House of Representatives: Ann Williams of the 11th District, Yoni Pizer of the 12th District and Greg Harris of the 34th District.

 Lakeview is represented in the United States Congress by former Cook County Commissioner Mike Quigley, elected from the 5th Congressional District, and by a former consumer rights advocate, Jan Schakowsky, elected from the 9th Congressional District.